chloeli-15/jailbreaking_interp/README.md

 [Recent work](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat) has investigated mechanisms responsible for refusal in Llama2-7b-rlhf.
 They hypothesized that there is some early-middle layer circuit that computes a "harmfulness" feature.
 This is separate and downstream from circuits in earlier layers that create the task representation.

 Objectives of the current study (to be refined):
-1. Generalizability of refusal mechanism results (testing on Llama2, Vicuna, Pythia, and Falcon)
+1. Generalizability of refusal mechanism results (testing on Llama2, Vicuna)
-2. Generalizable vector that can jailbreak different models - can we systematically find the "harmlessness" feature computed in intermediate layers and use this to jailbreak models?
+2. Find generalizable vector that can jailbreak different models - can we systematically find the "harmlessness" feature computed in intermediate layers and use this to jailbreak models?
 3. Initial experiments to locate model components responsible for adversarial suffixes

 ## Generating dataset